What we offer

 We understand that choosing the right service can be difficult, so our General Manager, Judy Fynn is able to talk you and your family/whanau through the process of deciding if Aspire is the right service for you.

-The funding systems in the disability sector are changing.
-This is called System Transformation.
-Currently in the Waikato, if you or someone you care for needs support because of a disability, your eligibility will be accessed by the local Needs Assessment and Service Coordination service (NASC).
+If you or someone you care for needs support because of a disability, your eligibility will be accessed by the local Needs Assessment and Service Coordination service (NASC).
 The Waikato DHB NASC is called Disability Support Link.